sba1/adtools/ReadMe.md

 The main repo is still hosted on a SVN repository under https://sf.net/projects/adtools.
-It uses the concept of vendor branches but this is making quick progress newly impossible, so a new approach is tested here.
+It uses the concept of vendor branches but this is making quick progress nearly impossible, so a new approach is tested here.

 In contrast, in this repository, build products that are based on other